 Hermano Montoya, Dáme un respiro!

-If the Mormon Church has nothing to fear, questioning, critical thinking, and yes, even doubt should be tolerated, not discouraged or punished as it is now.
-The Mormon Church has a long history of secrecy, deception and subterfuge.
+If the church has nothing to fear, should not questioning, critical thinking, and yes, even doubt be tolerated, not discouraged or punished as it is now?
+The Mormon church has a long history of secrecy, deception and subterfuge.
 Its leaders have lied when expedient and continue to do so.
-The church continues to mold and modify its scriptures and hide its true history and gaslight its followers.
+The church continues to mold and modify its scriptures, hide its true history and gaslight its followers.
 It tells poor people in underdeveloped countries to pay their tithing before they feed their children while the old white men who run the church live a life of wealth and comfort funded by their sacrifice.